Projects

 Assembler

 A symbolic translation layer designed to convert assembly-level instructions into machine code for the custom computing architecture.
-The assembler automates encoding and instruction mapping to eliminate manual lookup.

 Repository →

-8-bit Computer
+8-Bit Computer

 Repository →